The Québec maritime Blog

 When we get up, we are literally in the clouds on yet again another windless day.
 We are roughly one kilometre away from Pic de l’Aube in Parc national de la Gaspésie, the snow is deep and we have to go up and down (and through) some good-sized snow drifts on the way.
 Trees are getting smaller and smaller as we get closer to the usually windswept peak.
 Those odd-shaped and totally frosted stunted trees look like fantastic creatures turned into statues by winter.
 It makes up for the nonexistent view today… only a small ice-covered sign confirms that we actually stand on Pic de l’Aube.
 Nonetheless, we take numerous pictures of this peculiar scenery.

-Season’s Greetings Card Worthy Sceneries
+Scenery Worthy of a Season’s Greetings Card

 In the clouds, on Pic de l’Aube